MikeMcl/big.js/README.md

 ####3.0.0

 * 10/12/14 Added [multiple constructor functionality](http://mikemcl.github.io/big.js/#faq).
-* No breaking changes or other additions, but a major code reorganisation, so *v3* seemed appropriate.
+* No breaking changes or other additions, but a major code reorganisation, so *v3* seemed appropiate.

 ####2.5.2